Annie Laurie Wilson James: Career

 In 1886, she resigned her position in the Cynthiana school and devoted herself entirely to the work of her father's office.
 She continued to carry on his work until 1888, when he sent her to California on a business trip.
 While she was in San Francisco, she formed the acquaintance of the owners of the "Breeder and Sportsman," and they offered her a lucrative position as assistant editor and business manager of that journal.
-She accepted their offer, and for eight months, filled the position, making good use of her varied and intimate knowledge of the trotter and the thoroughbred.
-Her knowledge of the pedigrees of the famous horses of the United States is full, accurate and remarkable.
+She accepted their offer.

 Among other work, she compiled horse pedigrees, in which statistics play a prominent part.
 Aside from that, she was a student of the problems of heredity in horses.
 She was a fluent, direct and luminous writer, and her position as an authority on the horse was unique.

 Personal life

 On 19 January 1889, she married Robert Bruce James.
 Alter their marriage, they lived for a time on their farm near Gilroy, California.
 They next removed to their ranch near Baker City, Oregon.
 A son, Oscar William James, was born on 6 November 1889.

 From early childhood, James was a member of the Episcopal Church.
 She was a devoted Sunday-school worker.
 While yet in Wellesley College, she became a member of the Woman's Christian Temperance Union.
 Wherever she lived, she was affiliated, if practicable, with the missionary society.
 She was one of the charter-members of the Cynthiana Library Association, which founded a valuable public library in that town.
 In Wellesley College, she was a member of Phi Sigma.